JordanJWSmith/care4cf_registration_public/README.md

 # care4cf_reg
-This is a registration app for the CARE4CF trial, and is a necessary step for accessing the [CARE4CF logging app](https://care4cf.azurewebsites.net/).
+This is a registration app for the CARE4CF trial.
+It is necessary to register before accessing the [CARE4CF logging app](https://care4cf.azurewebsites.net/).

 Sign in with your Microsoft credentials and register your details.
 These are saved in a private Azure database.